Walking with Jesus:A unique mix of facts, fun and the Christian faith to entertain, inform and challenge you.

 205. Foolishness is of the flesh, wisdom of the mind, but godliness comes from a heart right with God.

-206. The foolish that go astray remain foolish, the wise become becomes foolish, while the godly seek God's forgiveness.
+206. The foolish that go astray remain foolish, the wise become foolish, while the godly seek God's forgiveness.

 207. David was a godly man who sinned but remained godly.
 His son Solomon, a wise man who sinned and became foolish.
 His son Rehoboam, a foolish man who sinned and remained foolish.